-- 1. Credentials evaluation: A determination, through review of transcripts and other relevant material, of whether or not an education program is comparable to nursing education in the U.S. The components of a credentials evaluation include nursing education and entry to practice.
-A significant portion of credentials evaluation is devoted to detecting fraud and ensuring that unqualified people don't practice nursing (Shaffer & Yuen-Heung To Dutka, 2012; Shaffer, Phillips & Tuttas, 2014). - First-level nurse: A nurse who provides and coordinates patient care after graduating from an approved program of at least two years in length.
+- Credentials evaluation: A determination, through review of transcripts and other relevant material, of whether or not an education program is comparable to nursing education in the U.S. The components of a credentials evaluation include nursing education and entry to practice.
+A significant portion of credentials evaluation is devoted to detecting fraud and ensuring that unqualified people don't practice nursing (Shaffer et al., 2012; Shaffer et al., 2014). - 2.
+First-level nurse: A nurse who provides and coordinates patient care after graduating from an approved program of at least two years in length.
 Regionally, the nurse may be referred to as a professional nurse or a registered nurse (RN). - 3.
 Internationally educated nurse (also referred to as foreign-educated nurse): an individual who has completed a nursing education program that is not located within the U.S. - 4.
 Second-level or enrolled nurse: A nurse who provides basic nursing care under the direction of a first-level nurse.
 Regionally, the nurse may be referred to as a practical nurse or a vocational nurse.